 The master's program has the same academic policies and standards as the undergraduate program except where specifically stated.
-All degree requirements must be completed within seven years of
+All degree requirements must be completed within seven years of initial acceptance into the program.
+Graduation from the Master of Education in counseling & human development degree program requires:

-- A cumulative quality point average of 3.00 or higher; - Completion of a program evaluation survey; - Filing an Application for Graduation form with the Registrar's Office following the specific guidelines set forth in this catalog; - Recommendation of the graduate faculty; and - Completion of the Comprehensive Professional Counseling Examination (CPCE).
+- A cumulative quality point average of 3.00 or higher; - Completion of a program evaluation survey; - Filing an Application for Graduation form with the Registrar's Office following the specific guidelines set forth in this catalog; - Recommendation of the graduate faculty; and - Completion of the CHD Exit Exam.